You’re here for Game Developers.

 Hourly rates for freelance game developers can vary based on factors like geographical location, experience level, and the complexity of the work involved.
 As of May 2023, Salary.com reports that the hourly rate for video game programmers in the U.S. ranges between $30 and $38.
 But these figures may differ on other survey platforms and experienced specialists could potentially charge even more, so it’s important to check and compare these figures.
 However, global freelancing platforms have made it possible to hire developers from around the world, often at lower rates.
 Remember to factor in communication, time zone differences, and management needs when hiring internationally.

-Get matched with Top Game Developers in 48 hours 🥳Hire Top Game Developers
+Get matched with Top Game Developers instantly 🥳Hire Top Game Developers